BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 | `start` | `datetime` | The date/time when the consumption starts |
 | `end` | `datetime` | The date/time when the consumption ends |
 | `consumption` | `float` | The consumption value of the specified period |

+!!! info

+    You can use the [data_last_retrieved sensor](./diagnostics.md#current-consumption-data-last-retrieved) to determine when the underlying data was last retrieved from the OE servers.

 ### Current Accumulative Consumption (kWh)